 Riëtte’s team of residential and residential led mixed use expert planners deliver bespoke planning advice and solutions to a wide range of clients from the public and private sector.
-HTA’s planning team have delivered a significant portfolio of successful planning applications for new homes in London and the rest of the UK working collaboratively with HTA design teams and other architectural practices.
+HTA’s planning team have delivered a significant portfolio of successful planning applications for new homes in London and the rest of the UK working collaboratively with a range of design teams from HTA and other architectural practices.
 Aside from providing clients with planning advice, Riëtte is also closely involved in promoting HTA’s thinking on innovative solutions to solve the housing crisis, including a suburban intensification project - ‘Supurbia’ - and other untapped sources of housing provision in London, such as its rooftops.

 Riëtte has 21 years of experience as an urban planning consultant and is a specialist in housing and regeneration projects.
 She is passionate about working with communities, research on what makes good places, innovative ways of solving the housing crisis, planning policy changes and its impact on people’s lives.